Hi-van is supported by its audience. When you purchase using our links, we may earn an affiliate commission (no added cost to you). Learn more

 Ten days’ worth of food is the maximum you can carry while backpacking.
-Ideally, you should pack two pounds (0.90 kg) of food per day, and ten days’ worth of food would be what most people can comfortably carry.
-While you can go slightly above this, ten days is optimal.
+Ideally, you should pack two pounds (0.90 kg) of food per day, and carry about 5 to 7 days worth of food, ten days would be the maximum.

-The rest of this article will explore more details concerning the best foods for hiking, along with a few tips that will be helpful for beginners and veterans alike.
+Keep reading to learn which food you should pack for your next hike, along with a few tips that will be helpful for beginners and veterans alike.

 What Types of Food Should You Carry?

 Packing for a trip can leave you fraught with choice.
-Even the best organizers can sometimes get stumped when it comes to packing for a few days on the trail.
-While it might be tempting to stuff as much food as you can into your pack, being methodical about the quantity and quality of what you carry can save you a world of trouble further down the line.
+Even the best organizers can sometimes get stumped for packing for a few days on the trail.

 That being said, here are some of the main things you should focus on when packing for a trip: